My 10-day Vipassana Retreat: A Journey Through Pain and Self-Observation

 After breakfast, we had an hour to rest and walk.
 At this time, I usually stretched my body, especially my back (lying down on my bed and hugging my legs), and slept.

-At 8:00 AM we went back to the Dhamma Hall for three-hour meditation.
+At 8:00 AM we went back to the Dhamma Hall for a three-hour meditation.

 Again sitting was very painful, and it was so incredibly hot, that it became almost unbearable.